HowardEdidin/BizTalk-Function-Logic-Apps/Scenarios-Read-Me/README-Sql-on-prem-Logic-Apps.md

 Configure the SQL Connection
 ![Configure SQL Connection](../Media/Scenario-Sql-on-prem-Logic-Apps/logic-app-config-step-2.png 'Configure SQL Connection')

-Set which table to use for 'Get Rows'
+When we get rows, we'll want to specify which table to use in this connector.
+If we've successfully connected to the db and stood up the proper tables, we should be able to view them in the menu.
 ![Get Rows](../Media/Scenario-Sql-on-prem-Logic-Apps/logic-app-config-step-3.png 'Get Rows')

 Click on Save Button, then run the application, then view the designer.
-Set which table to use for 'Get Rows'
 ![Run a test](../Media/Scenario-Sql-on-prem-Logic-Apps/logic-app-config-step-4.png 'Run a test')

 We'll be able to check the results of the step.

-Set which table to use for 'Get Rows'
+Validate the results for fetching the rows in the table.
 ![Validate Result](../Media/Scenario-Sql-on-prem-Logic-Apps/logic-app-config-step-5.png 'Validate Results')